 By improving our reading comprehension, we can better synthesize information and interpret text.
 However, we must be careful not to let this strategy consume too much of our time in study sessions.
 Many modern learning scientists consider reading a passive and ineffective study strategy, and it’s best to rely on other methods when you can.

 While I don’t use this study method as frequently as most other methods on this list, I still consider it an important strategy in my skill set.
 Whenever I need to extract the most critical details from a large textbook, I bring out the PQ4R to help me get through the information quicker while boosting memorization and retention.
 The PQ4R is a good study method to have ready, but it’s not something you should view as your primary strategy.

 SQ3R Study Method

 While groundbreaking for its time, the SQ3R study method has the same drawbacks as the newer PQ4R method.
-For one, it’s mostly used for improving reading comprehension, and reading is not considered an effective study strategy anymore.
+For one, it’s mainly used for improving reading comprehension, and reading is not considered an effective study strategy anymore.
 Another problem the method faces is that it lacks the “reflection” component that the newer PQ4R study method brings to the table.

 Now, it’s time to start wrapping up this article.

 In conclusion, there are many excellent study methods you have to choose from as a student in the 21st century.
-The best one for you will depend on your learning style, the material that you are studying, and how much free time you have.
+The best one for you will depend on your learning style, the material you are studying, and how much free time you have.
 When possible, I recommend you study using a combination of spaced repetition, active recall, and the Pomodoro method.
-But, the other strategies listed here certainly have their uses as well.
+But the other strategies listed here certainly have their uses as well.
 Above all, try to be flexible and keep an open mind.
 In doing so, you’ll be able to maximize your learning potential.